varigence/docs/bimlflex/ssis-deployment/using-powershell.md

 * `ssis-deploy.LOAD_BFX_DM_Project.ps1`

 >[!IMPORTANT]
-> If the PSA setting is turned on, then an additional ssis-deploy.RELOAD_EXT_AWLT_SRC_Project.ps1 file will be generated.
+> If the PSA setting is enabled, then an additional ssis-deploy.RELOAD_EXT_AWLT_SRC_Project.ps1 file will be generated.

 Simply run these files in the desired order, one at a time, and you will have successfully deployed your SSIS assets.